libprima/PRIMA.jl/README.md

 implement linear equality constraints, `Aᵢ` and `bᵢ` implement linear inequality constraints, and `c: ℝⁿ → ℝᵐ` implements `m` non-linear constraints.

-Five algorithms are provided by the `PRIMA` package:
+The five Powell's algorithms of the [PRIMA library](https://github.com/libprima/prima) are provided by the `PRIMA`
+package:

 - `uobyqa` (*Unconstrained Optimization BY Quadratic Approximations*) is for unconstrained optimization, that is `Ω = ℝⁿ`.
 According to M.J.D.
 Powell,